Office Christmas party etiquette Know what you should avoid like the plague.

 Maybe like Jessica Rabbit, you were just drawn that way, but at work, you want to be seen as a pro and not like the sex-bomb-bunny.
-Check our article 20 perfect dresses for your office-Christmas party, and we’re sure you will ace it.
+Check our Comfort x Dress up, Meet the new office look for the next months.
+And we’re sure you will ace it.

 3 – Ups, did I say too much?

 It is time to celebrate.
 Avoid complaining about your boss, spouse, kids and life in general.
 In other words, don’t be a bore!
 If you really must talk about work, talk about the successes you and the company had during the year.
 Funny anecdotes are great to get everyone in the party spirit.
 But better stick to your own stories, and avoid the funny ones about that over-sensitive and easily-offended co-worker.
 Don’t even dream of sharing gossips and your most embarrassing secrets.
 Remember that you will have to face your co-workers the day after!